-The fact that the applicant could speak to all of the things Bain looks for helped them land interviews with multiple top firms and then their management consulting offers.
+The fact that the applicant could speak to all of the things Bain looks for helped them land interviews and then offers with multiple top firms.

-Are you ready to write your management consulting cover letters?
+Are you ready to write your management consulting cover letter?

 We bet you are since you now know:

-Thanks for turning to My Consulting Offer for advice on writing your consulting cover letter.
-We’ve helped over 400 people get offers in consulting and 85% of My Consulting Offer clients land interviews and offers with a consulting firm.
+Thanks for turning to My Consulting Offer for advice on writing your cover letter.
+We’ve helped over 700 people get offers in consulting and 89.6% of My Consulting Offer clients land interviews and offers with a consulting firm.
 Most land more than one.
 We want you to get that opportunity to interview with McKinsey, Bain, BCG and other top firms!